kudobuilder/kuttl.dev/content/docs/getting-started.md

 startKIND: true
 ```

-Now we can run the tests just by running `kubectl kudo test` with no arguments.
+Now we can run the tests just by running `kubectl kuttl test` with no arguments.

-Any arguments provided on the command line will override the settings in the `kudo-test.yaml` file, e.g. to skip using kind and run the tests against a live Kubernetes cluster, run:
+Any arguments provided on the command line will override the settings in the `kuttl-test.yaml` file, e.g. to skip using kind and run the tests against a live Kubernetes cluster, run:

 ```
-kubectl kudo test --start-kind=false
+kubectl kuttl test --start-kind=false
 ```

 Now that your first test suite is configured, see [test environments](testing/test-environments.md) for documentation on customizing your test environment or the [test step documentation](testing/steps.md) to write more advanced tests.